mixly/SMeshStudio/mcore/hw/arduino/esp8266/doc/reference.md

 To read external voltage applied to ADC pin, use `analogRead(A0)`.
 Input voltage range is 0 — 1.0V.

-To read VCC voltage, ADC pin must be kept unconnected.
+To read VCC voltage, use `ESP.getVcc()` and ADC pin must be kept unconnected.
 Additionally, the following line has to be added to the sketch:

 ```c++
 ADC_MODE(ADC_VCC);